 Pareto also responsible for popularizing the use of the term "elite" in social analysis.

-The failure of conventional macroeconomic policies can be summed up in their inability to secure a positive systemic consistency of policy impacts across the social and economic constituencies 2.
+The failure of conventional macroeconomic policies can be summed up in their inability to deliver a sustained traction supporting a positive systemic consistency of policy impacts across the social and economic constituencies 2.
 In order to unpack this sentence I provide the following terminological definitions:

 |Positive - that which is deemed to be beneficial; |